The Most Expensive Car Parts to Replace: What You Need to Know

 8. Air Conditioning Compressor

-The air conditioning compressor is responsible for circulating refrigerant and maintaining proper pressure in your vehicle’s AC system.
+The air conditioning compressor circulates refrigerant and maintains proper pressure in your vehicle’s AC system.
 When it fails, the entire system can stop working.

 7. Brake Lines